AmirrezaFarnamTaheri/MassConfigMerger/docs/web-interface.md

 ## Available endpoints

-- `GET /aggregate` – run the aggregation pipeline.
+- `POST /aggregate` – run the aggregation pipeline.
 Returns JSON with the output directory and list of generated files.
-- `GET /merge` – merge the most recent results.
+- `POST /merge` – merge the most recent results.
 Responds with `{"status": "merge complete"}` when done.
 - `GET /report` – download `vpn_report.html` if present, otherwise render the JSON report inline.

-These routes are intentionally simple and return minimal information, making them suitable for automation or quick checks from a web browser.
+Set `security.dashboard_token` in `config.yaml` to require a shared secret for the `/aggregate` and `/merge` routes.
+Supply it via the `X-ConfigStream-Token` header or the JSON body `{ "token": "<token>" }`.
+When omitted, the dashboard remains open for local automation and the token field stays optional.

+The HTML dashboard issues asynchronous requests to these endpoints, displays responses inline, and gracefully reports validation errors or missing resume files.